 Insulating A Listed Building’s Walls

-In principle, adding insulation to a listed building is possible and can be effective; however, it’s a complicated process.
-Installing wall insulation in historic structures requires meticulous design and detailing, appropriate choice of materials, and high workmanship standards.
-Well-intentioned work carried out by non-specialised builders can create new technical risks, such as condensation, which leads to mould and decay.
+However, installing wall insulation in historic structures requires meticulous design and detailing, appropriate choice of materials, and high workmanship standards.
+Well-intentioned work carried out by non-specialist builders can create new technical risks, such as condensation, which can lead to mould and decay.

 Factors To Consider When Deciding How To Insulate A Listed Building